 How to bring one lesson - one story, one reading - to each of our children?
 How to include them all in the overall work?

 For example, in the course of the story, you can ask children questions.
 That one, then another.
 Simple questions - to the kid, difficult - to children.
 You can ask the elders to tell something to the younger.
 In this case, older children receive the role of a teacher - which means they themselves remember something, repeat it.
 Learn to formulate, and so, to bring your thoughts to the kids.
 Often the story of older children is incomparably more comprehensible for toddlers than the story of an adult.
-When a ten-year-old tells something to a five-year-old, he does not squeak.
+When a 10-year-old child tells something to a five-year-old, he does not squeak.
 And it does not say too complicated things.
 Explains the way that we adults do not even come up with to explain.
 This child's thinking is unobscured, imaginative, direct.

 Often the story of older children is incomparably more comprehensible for toddlers than the story of an adult